bingli8899/BEM780_NGS_tutorials/README.md

 It is highly recommended to check the *.html results from  $ROOT/human_results/fastqc and $ROOT/human_results/multiqc.
 Details about how to check the results from fastqc and multiqc are attached here: https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html.

 ### 4.2 Assembly and Alignment
-There are many pipelines and methods to assemble genomes, and I will present a commonly used method, which used BcfTools , SamTools and Bowtie to assemble and align the genomes.
+There are many pipelines and methods to assemble genomes, and I will present a commonly used method, which used BcfTools, SamTools, and Bowtie to assemble and align the genomes.
 First, assembly could be classified into three ways: 1.
 De-novo; 2.
 Reference-based method, 3.
 A mixture of de-novo and reference based method.

 I will present the most common method, reference-based method, to call variants.
 The first step is to map the reads to a reference genome with Bowtie2.
 Bowtie2 maps the sequencing reads to a reference genome, which in general is composed of two steps: 1. create a bowtie index based on reference genome (bowtie2-build); 2. align reads to reference (bowtie2 -x).
-Bowtie2 generates alignment file (*.sam)containing the information about where to map the reads to a reference.
+Bowtie2 generates alignment file (*.sam) containing the information about where to map the reads to a reference.
 Details of the code are in the comments of $ROOT/script/alignment_variant_calling.sh.

 ### 4.3 Variant Calling
 For NGS pipeline, converting between file formats is an essential step, and SamTools is useful to transfering between file formats and conduct a series of bioinformatic applications.
 To conduct variant calling, SamTools will be used to convert the output from Bowtie2 (*.sam) to *.bam files, which will be input to BcfTools for variant calling.